antleaf/doapr/webroot/content/repositories/zenodo.md

   justification can, for instance, be a copyright infringement, exposure of data from human subjects, and/or spam records
 features:
-- function: text-mining
-  service:
-  description: 'Yes'
 - function: bibliographic-references-management
   service:
   description: 'Yes : BibTeX, CSL, DataCite, Dublin Core, DCAT, JSON, JSON-LD, GeoJSON,
     MARCXML and  Mendeley'
-- function: metrics
-  service:
-  description: 'Statistics can be requested by the owner of a record or community,
-    downloads per country is also available      Piwik/Matomo analytics'
 - function: indexing
   service:
   description: Google Scholar indexes Zenodo pages (Platform not in direct control